codingforentrepreneurs/Pi-Awesome/how-tos/Docker & Docker Compose on Raspberry Pi.md

 docker-compose up --build -d flaskapp
 ```
 > This will allow `nginx` to continue running while the `flaskapp` service is rebuilt

-If you are using `git` for your deployments like we setup [in this one](https://github.com/codingforentrepreneurs/Pi-Awesome/blob/main/how-tos/Setup%20Git%20%26%20Version%20Control%20on%20your%20Pi%20Server.md) then you can use the above commands to rebuild your web application in the git `post-receive` signal.